-So what is THE biggest crime we commit against our Facebook pages?
+So what is THE biggest crime we commit against our Facebook business pages?

-The crime of not making a plan!
+The crime of not making an online marketing plan!
 And when you fail to plan you plan to fail…

-When it comes to running a Facebook page, we’re all aiming for more engagement.
+When it comes to running a Facebook business page, we’re all aiming for more engagement.

 Ultimately, Facebook engagement depends on (at least) 2 things, which you can control: